Why RF Sputtering Process?

 Direct current (DC) sputtering is a cost-effective method for thin layer deposition of electrically conductive metallic targets.
 But this method is not applicable for non-conductive dielectric target materials, since bombarding such targets with positive ions causes charging the surface of the target, which repels further positive ion bombarding the surface, resulting in the cessation of sputtering process and arcing into the plasma.
 In order to overcome DC sputtering shortcomings, RF sputtering is widely used for electrically non-conductive target materials deposition.

-In RF sputtering, DC power source is replaced with an AC one in the vacuum chamber, in which the polarity of the power supply changes alternatively.
+In RF sputtering, an RF power source, usually called RF signal generator replaces the conventional DC power supply, connected to the cathode in the vacuum chamber, so the electric polarity of the cathode changes alternatively.
 Thus, the electrons reach the target when it possesses the positive pole in the half-cycle and neutralize the positive ions collected on the target surface; while in the other half-cycle, target atoms sputtered by positive ions bombarding the target are deposited on the substrate and form a layer (Figure 1 and 2).

 To electrically discharge the target during sputtering a frequency of 1MHz or higher is needed.
 Application of an alternative current to an insulating target in this frequency range is equivalent to current flow through dielectric media of capacitors in series.

-Since the frequency normally used in this method is in the range of 5-30 MHz, it is commonly known as Radio Frequency (RF) Sputtering.
+Since the frequency normally used in this method is in the range of 5-30 MHz, it is commonly known as Radio Frequency Sputtering (RF).

 In order to prevent the interference between the frequencies used in telecommunication services, the standard radio frequency recommended by the ITU Radio Regulations (2012) for operating industrial (I), scientific (S), and medical (M) instruments, which is called ISM, is centered at 13.56 MHz with a bandwidth of 14 kHz.